-Code Section 162(m) generally denies a tax deduction to any publicly-held corporation that is required to be registered under Section 12 of the Exchange Act, as amended, for compensation that exceeds \$1 million paid to certain senior executives in a taxable year, subject to an exception for "performance-based compensation" as defined in Section 162(m) and subject to certain transition provisions.
-The 2007 Plan provides for granting stock options to senior executive officers who may be subject to Section 162(m) in a manner that is intended to satisfy the performance-based compensation exception.
+Code Section 162(m) generally denies us a tax deduction for compensation that exceeds \$1 million paid in a taxable year to our chief executive officer and each of our three highest compensated officers (other than our chief executive officer and our chief financial officer), subject to an exception for "performance-based compensation" as defined in Section 162(m).
+The 2008 Plan provides for granting stock options to executive officers who may be subject to Section 162(m) in a manner that is intended to satisfy the performance-based compensation exception.
 The Company reserves the authority, however, to award non-deductible compensation as it deems appropriate.
 In addition, notwithstanding the Company's efforts, ambiguities and uncertainties regarding the application and interpretation of Section 162(m) make it impossible to provide assurance that performance-based compensation will, in fact, satisfy the requirements for deductibility under Section 162(m).
-Thus, Section 162(m) could limit the Company's deductibility of compensation related to the exercise of options granted in the future under the 2007 Plan.
+Thus, Section 162(m) could limit the Company's deductibility of compensation related to the exercise of options granted in the future under the 2008 Plan.

-Generally, the shares received on exercise of a stock option under the 2007 Plan are not subject to restrictions on transfer or risks of forfeiture and, therefore, the participant will recognize income on the date of exercise of a non-statutory stock option.
+Generally, the shares received on exercise of a stock option under the 2008 Plan are not subject to restrictions on transfer or risks of forfeiture and, therefore, the participant will recognize income on the date of exercise of a non-statutory stock option.
 However, if the option holder is subject to Section 16(b) of the Exchange Act, the Section 16(b) restriction will be considered a substantial risk of forfeiture for tax purposes.
 Under current law, employees who are either directors or officers of the Company will be subject to restrictions under Section 16(b) of the Exchange Act during their term of service and for up to six months after termination of service.
 SEC Rule 16b-3 provides an exemption from the restrictions of Section 16(b) for the grant of derivative securities, such as stock options, under qualifying plans.
-Because the 2007 Plan will satisfy the requirements for exemption under SEC Rule 16b-3, the grant of Awards will not be considered a purchase and the exercise of the Awards to acquire the underlying shares of the Company's common stock will not be considered a purchase or a sale.
+Because the 2008 Plan will satisfy the requirements for exemption under SEC Rule 16b-3, the grant of Awards will not be considered a purchase and the exercise of the Awards to acquire the underlying shares of the Company's common stock will not be considered a purchase or a sale.
 Thus, ordinary income will be recognized and the Spread will be measured on the date of exercise.

-The taxable income resulting from the exercise by an employee of a non-statutory stock option will constitute wages subject to withholding and the Company will be required to make whatever arrangements are necessary to ensure that funds equaling the amount of tax required to be withholding amounts from the employee's other compensation and requiring payment of withholding amounts as part of the exercise price.
-The participant's tax basis for the Company common stock acquired is the sum of the exercise price and the taxable income recognized.
+The taxable income resulting from the exercise by an employee of a non-statutory stock option will constitute wages subject to withholding and the Company will be required to make whatever arrangements are necessary to ensure that funds equaling the amount of tax required to be withheld are available for payment, including the deduction of required withholding amounts from the employee's other compensation and requiring payment of withholding amounts as part of the exercise price.
+The participant's tax basis for the Company's common stock acquired is the sum of the exercise price and the taxable income recognized.
 A participant will recognize gain or loss on the subsequent sale of shares acquired upon exercise of a non-statutory stock option in an amount equal to the difference between the amount realized and the tax basis of the shares.
 The gain or loss will be long-term or short-term capital gain or loss, depending upon whether the shares have been held for more than one year.